owenCocjin/ProgMenu/README.md

 # ProgMenu

-> A lil library to help with cmd line flags and stuff
+> A lil library to help with cmd line flags and stuff (stuff being verbose printing)

 ## Installation